vuestorefront/vue-storefront/packages/core/docs/advanced/logging.md

 ## Writing custom loggers

-By default, we're printing all the events happening in the app in the console, but you can easily write a new logger and use a third-party library (like [consola](https://github.com/nuxt-contrib/consola)) or pass the logs to the external service like [Sentry](https://sentry.io/welcome/)
+By default, we're printing all the events happening in the app in the console, but you can easily write a new logger and use a third-party library (like [consola](https://github.com/nuxt-contrib/consola)) or pass the logs to the external service like [Sentry](https://sentry.io/welcome/).

-To override the default logger, pass a function to the `logger.customLogger` property of `@vue-storefront/nuxt` module.
+To override the default logger, pass a function to the `logger.customLogger` property of the `@vue-storefront/nuxt` module.
 This function returns the logger object, and as an argument, you have access to the `verbosity` level:

 ```js
 [